xolnvuri/OSS_2025/README.md

 # OSS_2025

 Welcome!
 This is for my university project.
+Enjoy please.